 Now compare this with D V Subba Rao's speech, the one that has come under fire from Dr. Shah.
 Subba Rao, outlining the measures that the RBI recommends to stave the crisis, says

-• We managed the capital account actively.
+24. It may be relevant to highlight some of the specific features of our system that have contributed to financial stability:• Banks are required to hold a minimum percentage of their liabilities in risk free government securities under the statutory liquidity ratio (SLR) system.
+This stipulation ensures that banks are buffered by liquidity in times of stress.• We managed the capital account actively.
 In the face of large capital inflows during 2006-08, we sterilised the resultant excess liquidity through calibrated hikes in the cash reserve ratio (CRR) and issue of market stabilisation scheme (MSS) securities.
 When the flows reversed during the last quarter of 2008, we reversed the measures too.
 We cut the CRR and bought back the MSS securities to inject liquidity into the banking system.

 Seems like Subba Rao and teh RBI, through design or default, have integrated Minsky and Yellen's insight into the system already.
 He also outlines the fundamental philosophy of RBI's monetray policy and management